berkgurdamar/RNASeq-Pipeline/README.md

 --star_index /path/to/target/folder
 ```

-You can specify the output of the pipeline with using `--output` argument.
+Output of the pipeline can be specified with using `--output` argument.
-If you want to do differential expression analysis as a result, you can set `--output` argument to `diff_exp` and pipeline automatically stops after that step.
+If you want to do differential expression analysis as a last step, you can set `--output` argument to `diff_exp` and pipeline automatically stops after that step.

 ```
 python rnaseq-pipeline.py --samples sample1 sample2 sample3 \